-Roasted salmon with a dill mustard sauce with fresh zucchini and summer squash.
+Roasted salmon in a dill mustard sauce with fresh zucchini and summer squash.
 This recipe from Seduction in the Kitchen will seduce your taste buds.

 - 1 zucchini sliced